-In final words, if you or your athlete has had a stress fracture (or any other repeated health issues), here are some things that should happen before you/they return to running.
+In final words, if you or your female athlete has had a stress fracture or any other repeated health issues, here are some things that should happen before you/they return to running.

 Movement Screen/Gait Analysis - What biomechanical issue or movement dysfunction could have led to this issue?

-Blood Work - Get blood work from someone who works with high-level athletes.
+Blood Work - Get blood work from someone who works consistently with high-level athletes.
+I cannot stress enough that most pediatricians and primary care doctors are not looking at blood work in the right way.
 "Within range" might be fine for most people but not fine for a high-performing athlete.
+Many athletes aren't even getting the right blood work ordered.
 Athletes often need more comprehensive blood work than what is usually prescribed by a PCP.

 Training versus Recovery - What does training look like?
 Are there too many hard days?
 What does recovery look like?
 Are they getting enough sleep?
 Is school stressful?

 Are you getting your period? - It is never OK or NORMAL for a young female athlete to not have her period!
+Loss of menstruation can lead to lifelong health issues, including infertility and osteoporosis.
 Seek medical advice before training is resumed.

 A Return to Run Plan - When you are recovering from an injury, you are not getting stronger.
-The bones and muscles need a strength training plan and return to run plan to complete the healing process and allow for a healthy return to running.
+The bones and muscles need strength training and a return-to-run plan to complete the healing process and allow for a healthy return to running.